Find yourself in the exam hall staring blankly at your SPM paper with absolutely no clue on what the answers are?

 Attempt every question and never submit a blank paper.

 Reason?
 Your work in progress answer can still earn you a couple of marks, even if there is no final answer!
-These are also usually stated in the marking scheme, so check with your Math teacher as to which mathematical steps can earn you marks.
+This is also usually stated in the marking scheme, so check with your Math teacher as to which mathematical steps can earn you marks.

-With all that said, nothing can help you score in your exams better than consistent effort and strong discipline.
-These hacks aren’t a recipe for acing your papers – they merely increase your chances of earning a couple of marks to propel you to a higher grade or prevent you from failing.
+With all that said, nothing can help you score in your exams better than consistent effort and keen discipline.
+These hacks aren’t a recipe for acing your papers — they merely increase your chances of earning a couple of marks to propel you to a higher grade or prevent you from failing.
 So, study right, keep a healthy diet and go ace those papers!